Bit-Nation/BITNATION-Framework-old/README.md

  -  a Decentralized Borderless Voluntary Nation (DBVN)
  -  a Decentralized Autonomous Organization (DAO)
  -  a tool to manage your personal funds
- -  a union, like a marriage
+ -  a union, like a marriage or a co-living agreement
  -  an holon, embassy or a consulate
  -  ... (put yours here :wink:)